orxfun/orx-parallel/examples/wasm/tsp/leptos/README.md

 6. Initialize wasm inside each worker before running search.

-   Call `init()` first, then call `init_parallel_runtime(thread_count)` once per worker before the first parallel execution.
+   Call `init()` first, then call `init_wasm_parallel_runtime(thread_count)` once per worker before the first parallel execution.
 If you create a new worker, that worker must initialize its own runtime too.

    The same worker can then invoke any exposed computation function, parallel or sequential.